oele-isis-vanderbilt/SyncFlow/service/docker/README.md

 JWT_SECRET="JWT_SECRET" # The jwt secret
 ```

 The environment variables should be self-explanatory.
-For using the compose files in this directory, you can create an `.env.prod` file and set the environment variables there.
+For using the compose files in this directory, you can create an `.env.prod`(in the [`service`](../../service) directory) and set the environment variables there.

 ## Images used for Deployment
 Postgres and pgAdmin are used for the database and database management respectively.
 The service is built and run using the [`Dockerfile`](./Dockerfile).
 The database migrations are run using the [`Dockerfile.migrations`](./Dockerfile.migrations) file.